Salman1205/Email-template-generator-app/README.md

+# MailFusion - Create, Edit, and Elevate Email Templates

-Welcome to the MailFusion!
-This React-based frontend application is designed to help you create and manage beautiful email templates with ease.
-The application is hosted on Vercel, ensuring fast and reliable access.
+Welcome to MailFusion!
+This repository houses both the frontend and backend components of our application, designed to help you create, manage, and elevate beautiful email templates with ease.

 ## Live Demo